Pro-Wrestling: EVE

 Pro-Wrestling: EVE (EVE) is a British independent women's professional wrestling promotion founded in 2010 and run by Dann and Emily Read.
 The promotion runs out of various venues in London, and also promotes events in theatres and town halls.
 It incorporates feminism, punk rock, and professional wrestling.
 It held the first all-female professional wrestling event to take place in London in March 2016.

 Spirit of EVE rules

-Unless otherwise stipulated, EVE wrestling matches are conducted under a set of rules known as the Spirit of EVE.
-Wrestlers are given significant leeway, so long as all competitors in the match are consenting.
+From the beginning of EVE until EVE x The World 2 on 28 August 2026, unless otherwise stated, all EVE wrestling matches were conducted under a set of rules known as the Spirit of EVE.
+Under these rules, wrestlers are given significant leeway, so long as all competitors in the match are consenting.
 Low blows and foreign objects are not automatically grounds for disqualification, and there are no count-outs.
 Disqualification may still occur in the event of outside interference, attacking the referee, or disobeying the referee's instructions.

 Under the Spirit of EVE rules, matches are won by: